agerista/HR_30_Days/README.md

 and odd-indexed characters as 2 space-separated strings on a single line.
 0 is considered to be an even index.
 [Try it!](https://www.hackerrank.com/challenges/30-review-loop)

+Day 7: Arrays

+Task:

+Given an array, A, of N integers, print A's elements in reverse order as a single line of space-separated numbers.
+[Try it!](https://www.hackerrank.com/challenges/30-arrays)